International Citizens Insurance Logo

 Scheduled Return Date: The date on which you are originally scheduled to return to the point of origin or to a different final destination.

-Sickness: An illness or disease which is diagnosed or treated by a physician after the effective date of insurance and while you are covered under the policy.
+Sickness: An illness or disease that is diagnosed or treated by a physician after the effective date of insurance and while you are covered under the policy.

-Subrogation: Steps the travel insurance company takes, after paying a claim, to collect from other available sources such as other insurance plans or travel suppliers.
+Subrogation: The steps a travel insurance company takes after paying a claim to collect from other available sources, such as other insurance plans or travel suppliers.

 Terrorism: Includes criminal acts, including against civilians, committed with the intent to cause death or serious bodily injury, or taking of hostages, with the purpose to provide a state of terror in the general public or in a group of persons or particular persons, intimidate a population, or compel a government or international organization to do, or to abstain from doing, an act.

 Trip Cancellation: Provides reimbursement for non-refundable trip payments and deposits if a trip is canceled for illness, death, or other specific unforeseen circumstances.
-The “trip cancellation” benefit covers you in the event you have to cancel prior to your trip due to a covered reason listed in your travel insurance policy prior to your departure date.
+The “trip cancellation” benefit covers you in the event you have to cancel before your trip due to a covered reason listed in your travel insurance policy before your departure date.

 Underwriter: (1) The company that receives the insurance premium and accepts the responsibility to cover medical costs; (2) The employee in an insurance company who decides whether or not the insurance company should assume the risk of offering the insurance to an individual or group; (3) An insurance agent.